Harshdev098/haze-wallet/README.md

-# 🌐 Fedimint Web Wallet
+# 🌐 Haze Wallet

 Are you a *privacy-conscious* person who wants to *custody Bitcoin* in a *decentralized* way?
-*Fedimint Web Wallet* is a browser-based Bitcoin wallet built on the [Fedimint Web SDK](https://github.com/fedimint/fedimint-web-sdk).
+*Haze Wallet* is a browser-based Bitcoin wallet built on the [Fedimint Web SDK](https://github.com/fedimint/fedimint-web-sdk).
 It enables you to *custody* and *transact Bitcoin* using *Chaumian Ecash* in a *federated, **privacy-preserving* way — all *without installing extra software*.

 > 🔐 Custody Bitcoin with ease and privacy — you control your funds, your community, your future.